nicholaskim6/personal-website/app/data/about.md

 <br><br>
 Aside from quantitative finance, I have a strong interest in analytic philosophy and the kind of thinking/debating that comes with it.
+For my senior thesis, I will be writing on Leibniz's "[Principle of Sufficient Reason](https://plato.stanford.edu/entries/sufficient-reason/)", advised by Professor Hans Halvorson.